soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 ```
 Set-OrganizationConfig -AuditDisabled $false
 ```
-## Enable or disable mailbox auditing for specific users

-When mailbox auditing on-by-default is enabled for your organization, all mailboxes are audited for the mailbox actions listed in the previous section.
-However, there may be situations where an organization only wants some mailboxes to be audited.
-You can do this by using the **Set-MailboxAuditBypassAssociation** cmdlet in Exchange Online PowerShell to exclude mailboxes from being audited, include actions performed by the mailbox owner.
-The following sections show how to use this cmdlet to exclude a specific user or exclude a most of the users in your organization.

-> [!NOTE]
-> If a mailbox audit logging bypass was enabled for an existing mailbox prior to mailbox auditing on-by-default being turned on for your organization, then on-by-default auditing will not be enabled for that mailbox.
-You would have to remove the audit logging bypass to enable auditing for that mailbox.

-### Exclude a specific user

-Run the following command in Exchange Online PowerShell to disable mailbox auditing for a specific user when default mailbox audit logging is enabled for your organization.
+## Bypass mailbox audit logging

+Currently, you can't disable mailbox auditing for specific mailboxes when mailbox auditing on by default is enabled for your organization.
+For example, setting the *AuditEnabled* mailbox property to **False** is ignored.
+However, you can still use the **Set-MailboxAuditBypassAssociation** cmdlet to prevent mailbox actions performed by specific users from being logged.
+When you set a mailbox audit logging bypass, it prevents the actions of a specific user from being audited, regardless of which mailbox those actions are being performed on.
+If bypass mailbox auditing for a specific user, then the owner actions performed by that user won't be logged.
+And if that same user is assigned permissions to another users mailbox, then the delegate actions performed by the first user also won't be logged.

+To bypass mailbox audit logging for a specific user, run the following command in Exchange Online PowerShell:

 ```
 Set-MailboxAuditBypassAssociation -Identity <username> -AuditByPassEnabled $true